-If a small number of nodes want to split off from the network and create a new ledger that is a fork of the current one, they have the technical ability to do so, and can even create the initial state of their new ledger to be identical to the old ledger.
+If a small number of members want to split off from the group and create a new ledger that is a fork of the current one, they have the technical ability to do so, and can even create the initial state of their new ledger to be identical to the old ledger.
 So it is a fork.
-However, they will not be able to create an address book history reaching back to the genesis address book, with the nodes of each address book signing the next one, because the majority of nodes (who are not forking) will not sign the address book for the minority of nodes who are forking.
+However, they will not be able to create an address book history reaching back to the genesis address book, with the members of each address book signing the next one, because the majority of members (who are not forking) will not sign the address book for the minority of members who are forking.
 This forces the new fork to have a new genesis address book, and therefore a new unique identifier, and therefore a new name.
 Consequently, those creating the fork will be unable to fool anybody into thinking the fork is the legitimate ledger.

-When a client submits a transaction to a node to send to the ledger, the client will receive in response from the node the cryptographic proof that their transaction has affected the shared state correctly.
-When Alice transfers cryptocurrency to Bob, both of them will be able to receive a cryptographic proof that the transaction succeeded.
+When a client submits a transaction to a node to send to the ledger, the client receives in response from the node the cryptographic proof that their transaction has affected the shared state correctly.
+When Alice transfers cryptocurrency to Bob, both of them can receive a cryptographic proof that the transaction succeeded.
 This proof includes the signatures reaching back to the genesis address book.
 So they not only verify that the transfer occurred, they verify that it occurred on the correct ledger.
 If a ledger forks, no client will ever be confused about which ledger they are dealing with because only one ledger at a time can have that name.

-Furthermore, if the network's stake of hbars were to split 50/50 between two groups of nodes, neither group of nodes would be able to prove a connection to the genesis address book.
-It wouldn't be a fork; it would be the complete destruction of one ledger, and the creation of two new ledgers.
-This would greatly reduce the value of the ledger to the nodes, because they would no longer be able to earn fees from the clients who want to access the original ledger.
+Furthermore, if a 50/50 split were to happen, then neither side would be able to prove a connection to the genesis address book.
+It wouldn't be a fork; it would be the complete destruction of one ledger, and the creation of two unrelated ledgers.
+This would greatly reduce the value to the nodes, because they would no longer be able to earn fees from the clients who want to access the original ledger.
 And all of the original cryptocurrency would, in a very real sense, cease to exist.
 This creates an enormous disincentive to forking.